 How To Make Well Water Drinkable And Keep It Safe To Drink

 Many households in the United States get their drinking water from a private well.
-That is a good thing, significantly since people can save money on it.
-They no longer have to pay for water to drink, as long as the water from the well they get is safe.
+That is a significant good thing since people can save money on it.
+They no longer have to pay for water to drink as long as the water from the well they get is safe.

-Private wells are not covered by the Environmental Protection Agency (EPA) of the United States.
-They regulate to ensure that the water coming from the systems delivered to our home is safe to drink.
-So this means there is no guarantee that the water you get from the private wells is safe.
+The Environmental Protection Agency (EPA) of the United States does not regulate private wells.
+The EPA regulates to ensure that the water from the systems delivered to our homes is safe to drink, so there is no guarantee that the water from private wells is safe.

 The United States has one of the safest water supplies in the world.
-But, the sources of drinking water can still get affected and contaminated by a lot of things.
+However, many things can still affect and contaminate drinking water sources.
 Some of them are natural minerals like arsenic or other kinds of chemicals.

 These minerals are responsible for the malfunction in the wastewater treatment system.
 It also includes the use of pesticides near the water source.
 They could also get the water contaminated.

 The appearance of your water can be deceiving sometimes.
-Just because it looks "clean" and tastes "normal" does not mean that it is bacteria-free, especially if it comes from well water.
-Contaminants are often so small and microscopic, including, bacteria, nitrates, or parasites —that you can't see them with naked eyes.
+Just because it looks "clean" and tastes "normal" does not mean it is bacteria-free, especially if it comes from well water.
+Contaminants are often so microscopic, including bacterianitrates, or parasites —that you can't see them with the naked eye.
 To expound, there are a lot of contaminants that may linger in your well water.

-One is those naturally-occurring minerals and chemicals, which include copper, arsenic, and radon.
-Some well water also contains pesticides and herbicides.
-While some contain the so-called Volatile Organic Compounds which primarily come from industrial and commercial activities.
+One is naturally occurring minerals and chemicals, including copper, arsenic, and radon.
+Some well water contains pesticides and herbicides, and some contain volatile organic compounds, primarily from industrial and commercial activities.

 In this article, we will talk about well water in the following aspects: